eyualpha/portfolio/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://gh.io/mit)

 ---